Scottish highlander by birth, Canadian by home, Helen was born with healing hands and a caregiving heart.

 After immigrating to Canada, Helen was invited to join Canada's pioneering centre in the care of the terminally ill as co-ordinator / head nurse at Canada's first palliative care unit, St. Boniface Hospital, in Winnipeg.
 Throughout decades of dedication to caregiving, Helen nursed at other palliative care units in major Canadian cities.
 She went on to combine her mastery of nursing with medical social work, expanding her healing work to include help for abused youth at the Children's Hospital.

-From the early days of palliative care in Canada, and throughout her long career as a nurse and medical social worker, Helen has always advocated for patients, first and foremost.
-She deeply believes in the power of a person-centered approach to patient and family care.
+From the early days of palliative care in Canada, and throughout her long career as a nurse and medical social worker, Helen always advocated for patients, first and foremost.
+She deeply believed in the power of a person-centered approach to patient and family care.

-Helen is senior author of Social Work Services as a Component of Palliative Care with Terminal Cancer Patients (Haworth Press).
+Helen was senior author of Social Work Services as a Component of Palliative Care with Terminal Cancer Patients (Haworth Press).

-Now, as principal author of Stay, Breath with Me: The Gift of Compassionate Wisdom, written collaboratively with her daughter, Irene, Helen shares her life’s learning that to ease pain and alleviate suffering, the Art of Care must embody the wisdom of the patient.
+Shortly before her death, Helen published another book, written collaboratively with her daughter, Irene.
+Stay, Breath with Me: The Gift of Compassionate Wisdom, shares her life’s learning that to ease pain and alleviate suffering, the Art of Care must embody the wisdom of the patient.